ufo-github/ponyfoo/posts/the-angular-way.md

 Honestly, it's as if we weren't writing a web application anymore.
 The web is just the medium.
 As we improve our understanding of Angular, the code gets more modular, more self-contained, and yet... more inter-connected.
 It is simply becoming **more Angular**.

-And by Angular I mean the highly interactive rich application development phylosophy behind Angular.js, the same one that's enabled us to develop a piece of software that I wouldn't have thought possible a while back.
+And by Angular I mean the highly interactive rich application development philosophy behind Angular.js, the same one that's enabled us to develop a piece of software that I wouldn't have thought possible a while back.

 [![app-press-canvas.png][1]](http://i.imgur.com/RSqiAkS.png "Click to enlarge")